San-Valen-Commerce/products-microservice/README.md

 ## Description

 Products microservice.
 This project is a microservice built with NestJS and drizzle ORM.
-It also comes with a docker-compose file with a postgres and pgadmin to manage the storage locally.
+It also comes with a docker-compose file with postgres to manage the storage locally.

 ## Installation